MicrosoftDocs/win32/desktop-src/shell/shellfolderitem-extendedproperty.md

-﻿---
+---
-Description: 'Gets the value of a property from an item''s property set.
-The property can be specified either by name or by the property set''s format identifier (FMTID) and property identifier (PID).' ms.assetid: 'ca787d7b-d95a-45b9-9627-fd505f99f868'
+Description: Gets the value of a property from an items property set.
+The property can be specified either by name or by the property sets format identifier (FMTID) and property identifier (PID). ms.assetid: ca787d7b-d95a-45b9-9627-fd505f99f868
-title: 'ShellFolderItem.ExtendedProperty method'
+title: ShellFolderItem.ExtendedProperty method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ShellFolderItem.ExtendedProperty method